manasp21/manasp21/README.md

 <div align="center">

-# A long time ago, in a repository far, far away...
+## A long time ago, in a repository far, far away...

+**Episode IV**

+# A NEW DEVELOPER

+*It is a period of great technological upheaval.*
+*A young developer emerges from the depths of code*
+*repositories, wielding the ancient arts of programming*
+*and the mysterious ways of the Force.*

+*The GALACTIC FEDERATION OF DEVELOPERS*
+*has been scattered across the digital cosmos,*
+*each warrior-coder fighting to bring balance*
+*to the chaos of legacy systems and forgotten*
+*documentation.*

+*Among them stands MANAS, a padawan*
+*developer whose destiny is intertwined*
+*with the fate of countless applications*
+*yet to be born...*

 </div>

----

-## Episode IV: A New Developer

-In a time of great technological upheaval, a young developer emerges from the depths of code repositories, wielding the ancient arts of programming and the mysterious ways of the Force.

-The **GALACTIC FEDERATION OF DEVELOPERS** has been scattered across the digital cosmos, each warrior-coder fighting to bring balance to the chaos of legacy systems and forgotten documentation.

-Among them stands **MANAS**, a padawan developer whose destiny is intertwined with the fate of countless applications yet to be born...

 ---